top of page

 Tools: Canvas

-BUS 2006, Contemporary Professional Writing is an asynchronous course for undergraduate students in the School of Business at Notre Dame de Namur University.
-The Subject Matter Expert consulted with me on ways to foster student engagement and group learning.
-My suggestion was to redesign the course project by creating a better structure and providing scaffolding.
+The Subject Matter Expert of an asynchronous course on contemporary professional writing for undergraduate students in the School of Business at Notre Dame de Namur University consulted with me on ways to foster student engagement and collaborative learning.
+My suggestion was to redesign the course project by creating a better structure, providing more scaffolding, and fostering collaborative learning.

 THE CHALLENGE

-In Fall 2025, the Subject Matter Expert for BUS-2006 at the School of Business and Management requested instructional design support to enhance student engagement.
-The course utilized a portfolio assessment where student groups would select one of five projects (e.g., Marketing Communications, Business Consulting) and create a series of documents for their portfolio.
+In Fall 2025, the Subject Matter Expert for BUS-2006, Contemporary Professional Writing, offered by the School of Business and Management to undergraduate students, requested instructional design support to enhance student engagement.
+The course utilized a portfolio assessment where student groups would select one of five projects (e.g., Marketing Communications and Business Consulting) and create a series of communication artifacts for their portfolio.

 To ensure student success, I proposed and implemented a new design strategy focused on two key areas: